 Close Before You Doze

-The Close Before You Doze public fire safety education program comes as a result of over a decade of research conducted by UL’s Fire Safety Research Institute (FSRI).
+The Close Before You Doze public fire safety education program comes as a result of over a decade of research conducted by the Fire Safety Research Institute (FSRI), part of UL Research Institutes.
 After proving that a closed door could potentially save lives in a fire, FSRI has committed to sharing this finding with the world.

 An entire suite of ready-to-use tools and resources is available via the first responders toolbox to enable first responders and fire and life safety educators to spread the word that helps stop the spread of fire.